Spectory/sql_dev/README.md

  do_some_calcs_on(ages)
 ```

+You can also use `limit` to get the same effect.
 Say we want to get our 3 oldest students.
 ```Ruby
   # bad - doing the calculations in memory
   students = Student.all.sort_by{|s| s.age}.take 3